Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 ```

-***This is second example*** showing initial character position in text block is decided by start of second line in text block content,
+***This is the second example*** showing initial character position in the text block is decided by start of the second line in text block content,
     which has leftmost character out of content and end delimiter.

 ```